-- Combined service learning and study away experiences in which you will find ways to serve and explore other communities.
+- Community engagement experiences in which you will find ways to serve and explore other communities.

 - The opportunity to create a collaborative project showcasing your passions, and the opportunity to present your work at local, regional or national conferences.

-- Dedicated advisors to help you develop clear pathways to degree completion and/or a successful transfer to a four-year institution.
+- A dedicated advisor to help you develop clear pathways to degree completion and/or a successful transfer to a four-year institution.

 - A competitive edge for transfer and employment applications upon completion.

 - Incoming freshmen who have a either a 3.5 Cumulative GPA, or 1160 SAT score, or a 24 Composite ACT score are encouraged to apply.